Cantor Fitzgerald

 Cantor Fitzgerald, L.P. is an American financial services firm that was founded in 1945.
 Cantor Fitzgerald's 1,600 employees work in more than 30 locations, including financial centers in the Americas, Europe, Asia-Pacific, and the Middle East.
 Together with its affiliates, Cantor Fitzgerald operates in more than 60 offices in 20 countries and has more than 12,000 employees.
+The firm controls two publicly traded companies: the Newmark Group and BGC Group.

-Before 2001, the company's headquarters were located between the 101st and 105th floors of the North Tower of the World Trade Center in New York City, just above the impact site of American Airlines Flight 11 during the September 11 attacks.
+Until 2001, the company's headquarters were located between the 101st and 105th floors of the North Tower of the World Trade Center in New York City, just above the impact site of American Airlines Flight 11 during the September 11 attacks.
 658 Cantor Fitzgerald employees who were present that day were killed, representing the largest loss of life among any single organization in the attacks.

 The company was headed by Bernie Cantor from its founding to his death in 1996.
 From 1996 to 2025, the company was headed by Howard Lutnick, until he took the position of United States secretary of commerce in the second Donald Trump administration.
 Since 2025, the company has been headed by Lutnick's sons, Brandon and Kyle, who are in their 20s.
 During his time in the Trump administration, Lutnick has promoted projects that benefit Cantor Fitzgerald, raising conflict of interests questions.
+2025 was the firm's most profitable year in its history.